illegal-instruction/illegal-instruction/README.md

 - 👀 I’m interested in Computer Architecture and High Performance Computing
 - 🌱 I’m currently doing a PhD in Computer Architecture.
 Researching about ways to exploit vector accelerators for challenging scientific applications
 - 💞️ I’m looking to collaborate on computer architecture and parallel applications research (and / or) development
-- 📫 How to reach me constantino.gomez@bsc.es
+- 📫 How to reach me constantino.gomez@esperantotech.com

 <!---
 illegal-instruction/illegal-instruction is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.